 Could US Regulatory Agencies Follow the EU's Lead?

 The EPA and OSHA have mechanisms for updating disease recognition based on new scientific evidence and international regulatory trends.
 However, the US regulatory process is slower and more politically contentious.
-Asbestos manufacturers and their successors often lobby against expanded disease recognition because it increases their compensation liability.[8]
+Manufacturers of the banned material and their successors often lobby against expanded disease recognition because it increases their compensation liability.[8]

 The EU's decision creates momentum.
 Advocacy groups, worker representatives, and mesothelioma attorneys can petition OSHA to convene a rulemaking process to reconsider disease recognition.
 The EU's peer-reviewed decision provides a compelling starting point for those arguments.
 The timeline for US regulatory change is uncertain—possibly years to a decade—but in the meantime, workers diagnosed with these conditions should pursue compensation through available channels.